 - Sponge brush (optional): This can be paired up with the caulk softener as it may be used to apply the softener to the caulk.
 Some caulk softeners are spray-on or gel applications and do not need this to apply.

 What I used for this project (though not all are documented in the photos):

-- Caulk remover tool - these little guys do a nice job getting the bulk of the caulk off and relatively inexpensively.
+- Caulk Remover Tool: These little guys do a nice job getting the bulk of the caulk off and relatively inexpensively.
 I picked up this one at Walmart for $2.94.
-It has two tools, one for digging in and removing the caulk, and a straight edge for removing excess caulk.
+It has two tools: one for digging in and removing the caulk, and one with a straight edge for removing excess caulk.

 Choose your own adventure time!
 You have chosen to use the caulk softener.

 - The first thing to do is wipe down the surface of the caulk to rid it of dust and other debris, ensuring maximum contact for the caulk softener to work best.